Ankr-network/ankr-docs/docs/staking/delegated-staking/ankr/stake.md

 :::note
 Make sure you have some ETH to pay the gas fee for your staking transaction.

+Currently, ANKR can only be staked on Ethereum.
+If you have ANKR on any other chains, please bridge it first to stake it.

 ANKR delegated staking has a locking period of 84–91 days.
 You are only able to unstake ANKR or claim your rewards after this period has ended.
 The period applies to each of your staking transactions independently.
 :::